Lost Spring by Anees Jung, Class 12 English CBSE (Summary/explanation literary devices, word meaning and extract based question-answer)

 Ans.
 Lack of any leadership as well as exploitation by the middle man, sahukars, bureaucrats etc.

-Listening to them, I see two distinct worlds - one of the family, caught in a web of poverty ……….
+Listening to them, I see two distinct worlds— one of the family, caught in a web of poverty, burdened by the stigma of caste in which they are born; the other a vicious circle of the sahukars, the middlemen, the policemen, the keepers of law, the bureaucrats and the politicians.
+Together they have imposed the baggage on the child that he cannot put down.
+Before he is aware, he accepts it as naturally as his father.
 To do anything else would mean to dare.
 And daring is not part of his growing up.

 The narrator imagines two distinct worlds, which are entirely different from one another.
 One is the world of the bangle makers where there is poverty, where there is misery.
 Another is the world of the middlemen, policemen, politicians, and bureaucrats who have been exploiting them.